 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 What can you do to improve your FICO score?
 Unfortunately, not much.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
 (Of course you must remove incorrect data on your credit report.)

-How do I find out my FICO score?
+How do I find out my credit score?

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

-Want to know more about your credit score?
-Call us: (512) 422-9036.
+Want to know more about credit scores?
+Give us a call: (512) 422-9036.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.